Overview

 COMPANY RISK

-other factors particular to a company rather than the overall market.
-Some of these risks cannot be predicted, such
+factors particular to a company rather than the overall market.
+Some of these risks cannot be predicted, such as the

 CONCENTRATION RISK

-expose a portfolio to greater risk.
-They may cause the portfolio value to fluctuate more widely than a diversified
+portfolio to greater risk.
+They may cause the portfolio value to fluctuate more widely than a diversified portfolio.

 CREDIT RISK